garancev/redesigned-robot/README.md

 #### Pre-commit
  See the `pre-commit` file, which, in my setup, lives in ~/.git-templates/hooks
-I am aborting commits where modified files contain unwanted elements.
+I am aborting commits where modified files contain unwanted elements, such as TO~DOs.
 That's a general rule, no matter the git repository.